Ecdysone

-Ecdysone is a prohormone of the major insect molting hormone 20-hydroxyecdysone, secreted from the prothoracic glands.
+Ecdysone is the prohormone of the major insect molting hormone 20-hydroxyecdysone, secreted from the prothoracic glands.
 It is of steroidal structure.
 Insect molting hormones (ecdysone and its homologues) are generally called ecdysteroids.
 Ecdysteroids act as moulting hormones of arthropods but also occur in other related phyla where they can play different roles.
 In Drosophila melanogaster, an increase in ecdysone concentration induces the expression of genes coding for proteins that the larva requires.
 It causes chromosome puffs (sites of high expression) to form in polytene chromosomes.
 Recent findings in the laboratory of Chris Q. Doe have found a novel role of this hormone in regulating temporal gene transitions within neural stem cells of the fruit fly.

+Ecdysone turns into 20-hydroxyecdysone by the activity of ecdysone 20-monooxygenase, which requires molecular oxygen and a reduced hydrogen acceptor (NADPH).